 What holds We Rent Tsukumogami back for me is that it has a case of “tell don’t show”.
 No one really shuts up in this premiere and worldbuilding and characterization is generally just stated in dialogue.
 At the beginning of the episode, you’re given a pretty awkward segue into an explanation about tsukumogami.
 Anything you learn about these characters is explained by another person speaking.
 Even the breakdown of the case is just Seiji telling you how he and his sister solved it.
 I don’t think you even see evidence backing the deduction.
 For a premise such as this, you’ll find yourself slogging through it a lot.

 It’s unfortunate that the story is held back like this because the visuals presenting it are quite good.
 There’s not really much action going on; the one exception I can think is a chase scene involving the mouse spirit.
 But as far as coloring, lighting, and lining goes, We rent Tsukumogami looks quite good.
 The character designs are even better.
-I mean, this show has a comb dog in its cast.
-A COMB DOG!
+I mean, this show has a comb bunny in its cast.
+A comb bunny!

 OP: “Get Into My Heart” by Miyavi and Shishido Kafuka

 ED: “Koyoi wa Yume wo Misasete” by Mai Kuraki